What to expect

 22 miles (35 km)

-Cruise to the former fishing village of Vrsar and cycle inland along the spectacular Lim Channel passing emerald forests of oak, ash and evergreens.
+Cruise to the former fishing village of Vrsar and cycle inland along the spectacular Lim Channel to Klostar passing emerald forests of oak, ash and evergreens.
 Arrive in the historic town of Porec and enjoy a guided walk through the bustling historic centre, stopping off to see early-Christian mosaics at the Euphrasian Basilica.

 Day 3 (Tue):